- Preprimary, Elementary, and Secondary Education Participation

 |West Virginia (WV)|

-Graduation Formal recognition given to an individual for the successful completion of a prescribed program of studies.
+Graduate An individual who has received formal recognition for the successful completion of a prescribed program of studies.

 Group quarters Living arrangements where people live or stay in a group situation that is owned or managed by an entity or organization providing housing and/or services for the residents.
 Group quarters include such places as college residence halls, residential treatment centers, skilled nursing facilities, group homes, military barracks, correctional facilities, and workers’ dormitories.